-The length of your certification—and the requirements for maintaining your credential—will depend on the organization.
+The length of your certification—and the requirements for maintaining your credential—also will depend on the organization.

-In addition, these programs include competency-based clinical education to give you hands-on experience working with patients and using ultrasound equipment.
+Accredited programs also include competency-based clinical education to give you hands-on experience working with patients and using ultrasound equipment.

 Other types of accreditation may also fulfill the education requirements of specific certification organizations.
-Currently, both ARDMS and CCI require sonography programs to be accredited under CAAHEP or the Canadian Medical Association.
+Both ARDMS and CCI require sonography programs to be accredited under CAAHEP or the Canadian Medical Association.
 ARRT has a longer list of approved accrediting agencies.